Snugglez/Tuwanguide/README.md

 Command to toggle off `!tuwang` or just `tuwang` if in proxy chat

+Command to toggle color mode `!tucolor` or just `tucolor` if in proxy chat

 Command required, but really... if you don't have command, the fuck even by now, go get command